11/8/2024

 Analyst, UBS

 Thanks.
 Good morning.
-I just from a decremental and general margin perspective, I mean, an AG seems like we're doing in the neighborhood of about 30 percent.
-Is to what extent should we expect better than that in the first half of 25, given some additional cost savings?
-I guess part of what I'm asking is that, you know, it looks like we're now going to be down to single digit implied EBIT margins in Q4 and AG.
+Just from a decremental and general margin perspective, I mean, in ag, it seems like we're doing in the neighborhood of about 30%.
+To what extent should we expect Better than that in the first half of 25, given some additional cost savings?
+I guess part of what I'm asking is that it looks like we're now going to be down to single-digit implied EBIT margins in Q4 and ag.
 Is that kind of what we should assume for the first part of 25 as well?

 speaker